hari255/Itinerary_planner/README.md

 ## Metrics
-Destinations, Near by attractions, Reviews, Culture, Food preferences, Budget, No of days, NO of people, Accommodation, transport,
+Destinations, Near by attractions, Reviews, Culture, Food preferences, Budget, No of days, No of people, Accommodation, transport,

 -- Need to add more.